jeoncwcw/ECE143A_2025Fall/README.md

 **Result:** Our best configuration achieves a **17.59% Phoneme Error Rate (PER)** on the validation set, significantly outperforming the GRU baseline (22.50%).

 ## 🚀 Key Contributions & Implementation
-*Unlike the existing GRU implementation, the following features were newly developed by our team:*
+*Unlike the existing GRU implementation, the following features were developed by our team:*

 ### 1. Transformer & Conformer Architecture
 **Code:** `src/transformer_decoder/bit.py`